 To explain the diagrams above, the epididymis is an extensively coiled tubular organ attached to the posterior surface of the testis.
 If you uncoiled it, you would end up with one tube about 5-6 m (about 17 ft) long!
 Cross Section A and Cross Section B are of the epididymis.
 Although the pictures give the impression you are looking at several epididymal ducts, what you see a cross-section of one highly convoluted duct.
 Cross Section B is a magnification of Cross Section A.

 The duct is lined with tall columnar epithelium with prominent Stereocilia.

 Basically, this is a sheet-like lining entirely devoid of blood vessels, but rich in nerve endings.
-In the epididymis the epithelium is “columnar”.
+In the epididymis, the epithelium is “columnar”.
 This means it’s not a flat surface, but highly textured and looks a little like the texture or a brush under magnification.
 This extends dramatically the surface area available.
-Cross section 2 shows the brush like texture of the inner surface of the duct.
+Cross-section 2 shows the brush like the texture of the inner surface of the duct.

 The stereocilia are actually extremely long microvilli (finger-like extensions) covering the free surface of the epithelial cells.
 As in the columnar structure of the epithelium, this allows a tremendous increase in the surface area of the cell for absorption or secretion.
 Stereocilia are not able to move in the powerful manner characteristic of true cilia.
 ‘Stereo-‘ means firmly attached or in other words non-motile.
 They occur only in two places – here in the epididymal duct, and in the inner ear.